bradoo/digital-product-pass/docs/architecture/Arc42.md

 ## Introduction and Goals

 Within the Catena-X Network, Digital Product Passports are provided by manufacturers and can be exchanged in a standardized way.
-The data exchange standards are given by Catena-X and are used provide the product passport to different users in the network.
+The data exchange standards are given by Catena-X and are used to provide the product passport to different users in the network.

 The digital product pass app provides an easy way to request a product passport from a manufacturer using the Catena-X network and standardized components and technologies.
 The passport will be displayed user-readable in an common browser.
 The app is used to access the passport data, which is provided by a manufacturer.
 Another interesting feature, is that you are able to scan a QR-code or by knowing the manufacturer and product-ID a user can request the passport over the Catena-X. On the other end, the manufacturer will provide passports with data elements, that the signed-in user is allowed to see the detailed information from a product.